AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 >
 	- Clone the project from GitHub
 	- Open the entire project folder in editor
-	- Point out that the script tags linking your external JavaScript file and linking the jQuery libary have already been added
+	- Point out that the script tags linking your external JavaScript file and linking the jQuery library have already been added
 	- Type out the solution as students watch you:
 >
 > // 1.
 Remove the highlight class from #box2 (use the .removeClass() method)